edsw/ThingStack/README.md

 ```

 ## Setup
+First, configure your AWS CLI with an Access Key that has the necessary permissions to deploy an AWS IoT stack in CloudFormation. (_Note: To be documented_)

-Clone the project and install the project prerequisites...
+Then, clone this project and install the project prerequisites:
 ```
 $ cd /Directory/Of/Choice
 $ git clone <url>